Labirintami/doc/docs/tutorial/binding_components/step1.md

+---
-Step 1.
+sidebar_label: Step 1.
 Add a Window
----
-sidebar_label:
-title:
+title: Step 1.
+Add a Window
 ---

 Let’s see how to add a window on the page in two steps: